Bernstein logo - NEW - no background

 A True Community Health Center

-The Snow Hill-based GHCC also runs three other primary-care sites and another dental care site, along with a school-based health clinic, all invaluable in providing this region’s most vulnerable with affordable, accessible quality healthcare.
+The Snow Hill-based CHC also runs three other primary-care sites and another dental care site, along with a school-based health clinic, all invaluable in providing this region’s most vulnerable with affordable, accessible quality healthcare.

 The Bernstein Center accepts a wide range of insurance, in addition to its work with uninsured patients, who are seen on a sliding-fee scale.
 All patients who come in are, however, seen regardless of insurance status.